 Practice 4: Movement Skills.
 Demonstrate competence in, and knowledge of, a variety of movement concepts, principles, motor skills, and physical fitness components in order to engage in purposeful and health-promoting physical activity, including sports and games.

-in developmentally and age-appropriate ways, students demonstrate competence in skill themes and movement concepts in order to effectively move, balance, and control their bodies in a variety of contexts.
-Students engage in physical activities, sports, and games to increase their physical literacy and develop competence in order to improve and maintain overall health; to exhibit prosocial involvement with others; and to foster the enjoyment and motivation needed to participate in lifelong fitness and physical activity.
+Primarily through physical education, in developmentally and age-appropriate ways, students demonstrate competence in skill themes and movement concepts and principles in order to effectively and safely move, balance, and control their bodies in a variety of contexts.
+Students engage in physical activities, sports, and games to support their physical literacy journey and develop competence in order to improve and maintain overall health; to exhibit prosocial involvement with others; and to foster the enjoyment and motivation needed to participate in lifelong fitness and physical activity.

 Students know the components and principles of fitness, can develop a fitness program, and have the ability to use movement in ways that enhance overall health and well-being.
 Students recognize that the value of physical activity is multi-purpose and can vary based on social and cultural context.
 Students acknowledge the culturally diverse ways individuals within communities engage in physical activity.
-As students progress in their physical literacy, they recognize opportunities to use physical movement for health, enjoyment, challenge, self-expression, and/or social interaction and incorporate opportunities for physical movement into their daily life.
+As students progress on their physical literacy journey, they recognize opportunities to use physical movement for health, enjoyment, challenge, self-expression, and/or social interaction and incorporate opportunities for physical movement into their daily life.

 Practice 5: Self-awareness and Analyzing Influences.
 Examine how emotions, thoughts, needs, values, beliefs, and other factors (both internal and external) influence behaviors and articulate how these influences impact health behavior and outcomes.

-In developmentally and age-appropriate ways, students can recognize their own feelings and needs, describe them to others, express emotions in ways appropriate for ability and with consideration for culture and use strategies that promote health to manage them.
+In developmentally and age-appropriate ways, students can recognize their own identities, feelings and needs, describe them to others, express emotions in ways appropriate for ability and with consideration for culture and use strategies that promote health to manage them.
 Students develop and expand their physiological vocabulary to describe how their bodies feel and emotional vocabulary to describe their feelings.
 Students show empathy by applying what they know about their own feelings to infer what others may be experiencing and respond with compassion.

 Students recognize the various influences around them and critically evaluate these influences to understand how they enhance or inhibit well-being.
 Students understand that influences may include the culture in which they are immersed, economic systems, peers and families, media, and technology.
 Older students evaluate their own health-related beliefs and values, discern the source of those values, and determine whether personal choices and goals align with their identified values and beliefs which builds critical health and physical literacy.
 Students consider how individual actions intersect with personal and community health and well-being, and ways that external factors such as social and political factors shape our environment and our health.